lpinzari/sql-psql-udy/00_psql_setup/44_null_notnull_check.md

 In database theory, `NULL` represents `unknown` or **information missing**.
 NULL is not the same as an empty string or the number zero.

+The `NULL` value is defined as follow:

+> Null (or NULL) is a special marker used in Structured Query Language to indicate that a data value does not exist in the database.
+Introduced by the creator of the relational database model, E. F. Codd, SQL Null serves to fulfill the requirement that all true relational database management systems (RDBMS) support a representation of missing information.

 Suppose that you need to insert an `email_address` of a contact into a table.
 You can request his or her email address.
 However, if you don’t know whether the contact has an email address or not, you can insert `NULL` into the `email_address` column.
 In this case, `NULL` **indicates that the** `email_address` **is not known at the time of recording**.

 `NULL` is very special. **It does not equal anything, even itself**.